ibm-cloud-docs/power-iaas/carbon-calculator.md

 ---

 The IBM Cloud&reg; carbon calculator is a dashboard to track, analyze, and manage greenhouse gas (GHG) emissions that is associated with your IBM Cloud services.
 Carbon emission data is available on IBM Power10 or later systems.
-To view and export GHG emissions data for an account, you must be able to access the billing service for that account.
-To access the billing service, you must be the account owner, account administrator, a user with a viewer role, or a user with higher permissions.
+To view and export GHG emissions data for an account, you must have account owner, administrator, or viewer level access on the billing service.
 {: shortdesc}

 A carbon calculator can perform the following functions: